AhmedHafez98/MemorizeWords/README.md

   6-delete words
   7-executable file **(EXE)** attached to the project
   8-change the order of word in each exam
-  9-ability to read words by clickingin the word
+  9-ability to read words by clicking on the word
 ## You can install the program from MemoEnglish.msi